 Today, we’re going to use some of that gel to make this deeply moisturizing face cream, that’s suitable for dry or mature skin.
 If you don’t have fresh rose petals handy to infuse the aloe, that’s okay – you can just use plain aloe instead.

-This cream contains jojoba oil (great for moisturizing skin and leaving it soft and supple) and rosehip seed oil (a potent wrinkle fighter).
+This cream contains jojoba oil (great for moisturizing skin and leaving it soft and supple) and rosehip seed oil (a potent wrinkle fighter used in anti-aging products).
 Shea butter lends its anti-inflammatory and rejuvenating properties while aloe helps keep your skin smooth and hydrated.

 Stearic acid is a vegetable derived product I buy HERE from Mountain Rose Herbs.
 Its purpose in the recipe is to help thicken the cream.
 I’ve also noticed that creams made with stearic acid stay fresh longer than ones I make without it.
 If you decide to omit this ingredient, I can’t be sure the recipe will work correctly.